brainbuz/pulsecast/README.md

     daemon_fragment_size_msec
     daemon_deferred_volume_safety_margin_usec

-You will need to know the soundcard name for /boot/config.txt
+You will need to know the soundcard name for /boot/config.txt, default is for hifiberry.

-    soundcard_name
+    soundcard_name: my_hifi_soundcard

 If you are using ufw it will open all ports to the allow_hosts list.